-Simplification allows you to explain any concept to anyone at any level of understanding.
+Simplification is a soft skill that allows you to explain any concept to anyone at any level of understanding.

 Learning how to simplify any concept requires that you accept that anything can be simplified.
 You have to convince yourself that no matter how immensely complicated something is, it can always be explained simply to anyone.
 The only barrier to being able to simplify a concept is your depth of knowledge of that concept and your ability to imagine analogies.